 The Book Tucker Trial

 Year 6 have enjoyed selecting a book of their choice from a lovely new selection we have on our book shelve, and are now making their way through the Book Tucker Trial.
 They can read their school reading books as well as long as they read!
 The children are encouraged to read a wide range of genres and work by different authors to expose them to different writing styles.
-After every 5 books, they have to write a book review of their favourite one and recommend it to a friend.
-Who will be first to reach Rats Den?
+To make their way through the Book Tucker Trial, they have reading challenges to complete in their reading journals.

 In class we also have a wide range of non-fiction books linked to our topics so that the children can read about lots of real life subjects rather than just sticking to fiction.
 At the moment we have non-fiction books about the water cycle, rivers and coasts, human biology and inspirational people in sport.